nglaeser/Notes/README.md

 - **15-Dec-2018:** Background on FPGAs and Verilog
 - **16-Dec-2018:** ALU design (project 2) and introducing the regfile (project 3)
 - **17-Dec-2018:** MIPS command overview; CPU to be implemented in projects 4-6

+Both markdown and HTML versions are available - the former is more readable in GitHub, whereas the latter looks nice on [my public Keybase](https://keybase.pub/nglaeser/Notes/), where these notes can also be found.